How To Let Go Of Imposter Syndrome + Wildly Love Yourself

 How I Got Involved in PR, Publicity + Media Training

 Susan Harrow: It was an evolution and it was kind of a long when I’m an English major focusing on Shakespeare, that really serves me.
 I was in high tech sales, and I started taking this class from I was always doing writing, and I was taking this class and this woman was in it, and she was the publicist for Bill Graham Presents and The North Face.
 I just thought, well, that might be an interesting marriage of my skills of sales and also writing and speaking and all of that.
 I just said, “Can I hang out with you and find out what this is about?”
-She really was like baptism by far, where she just said, “Why don’t you just jump in and do this?”
+She really was like baptism by fire, where she just said, “Why don’t you just jump in and do this?”
 And I was, what?
 Can I listen to you first?
 I just listened to her getting on the phone, which was like making a sales call, getting people booked.

 I started by being a publicist, which is booking people in the media.
 What I found was, no matter how successful I was, the Wall Street Journal, Oprah, Larry King Live, the Today Show, all of those shows, sometimes it didn’t have a real effect on with my clients.
 And I started looking at why.
 Why was this happening?
 I found out it was them because what they were saying wasn’t interesting and wasn’t connecting to the audience.

-I thought then I started media training them, even though that wasn’t my job.
+Then I started media training them, even though that wasn’t my job.
 My job was just to book them.
 And I loved it so much.
 I feel like the words are the ambassadors of our spirit.
 It’s one way that we connect.
 I started just media training people, and I loved that.
 I loved it so much that I just shifted into doing the media training and the marketing strategic planning, which also encompasses the mindset, because I think a lot of what holds women back.
 I remember I was in a mastermind at Jack Canfield’s House with Lisa Sasavich.

 Andresa Guidelli: Nice.
 I’m aware of them personally.